damianbaar/server-rendering/README.md

 ================
 This is not a lib yet, however will be part of the framework, will see, at the moment basically a proof of concept.

-I've pulled out all of browser functionality from JSDOM, get rid of Contextify dependency and with that we can easly render the page using client libs, such as d3.
+I've pulled out all of browser functionality from JSDOM and also get rid of all Contextify dependency.
+With `window`/`document` augmentation we can easly render the page using client libs, such as d3 on the server side.

 ```
 npm install